sandipanrakshit34/TerraAlert-Advanced-Earthquake-Forecasting/README.md

-# Realtime Earthquake Predictor application
+# TerraAlert: Advanced Earthquake Forecasting

 A realtime earthquake predictor web app with google maps API, that forecasts earthquake possible epicenters and places in window of next 7 days.